FermiDirak/symbolic-calculus/README.md

 ### Contributing

 We are currently looking for contributors.
-If you want to help out, check out https://github.com/fermidirak/symbolic-calculus and look for any tags labeled `help wanted`.
+If you want to help out, check-out https://github.com/fermidirak/symbolic-calculus and look for any tags labeled `help wanted`.
 This is a great way to get started with open source.

 ##### To begin contributing: